 For more technical solutions, moisture meters or probes are also available, which will monitor moisture content and alert you when the soil base is drying out.

 Typically, if you keep your Heartleaf philodendrons indoors in an average climate, it would be optimal to water them every 7 to 10 days during spring and summer and typically every 10 to 14 days during late fall and through the winter months.

-Your Heartleaf philodendron will require that you water it more often during the warmer spring and summer months than during the cooler winter and fall months.
-You’ll also want to consider repotting your Heartleaf Philodendron every two to three years in the early springtime.
+In my experience, your plant will need more water during the warmer spring and summer months than during the cooler winter and fall months.

 Knowing when to water your Heartleaf philodendron is just one aspect of the overall watering regime of your plant.
 The second part is knowing the best method for watering your plant to care for it correctly.